🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 from nltk.tokenize import word_tokenize, sent_tokenize

-# Download for the first time
+# Download only on the first run

 # nltk.download('punkt')